Poison ivy, poison oak, and poison sumac are common plants. They can cause a rash in some people.

 The rash is an allergic reaction to the oils of the plant.
 This oil is released if the plant is damaged or bruised.
 The reaction may develop after frequent contact with the plants.

 The oil may pass right onto the skin.
 It may also pass onto items such as clothes, tools, or toys.
 The rash can occur after contact with these items.
 The oil on these items can cause a reaction years after first contact.

 People may only develop a reaction after repeated contact with the plant.
 Contact with the oil is likely after:

-- Work or play in wooded areas during the spring, summer, and fall
+- Working or playing in wooded areas during the spring, summer, and fall

-- Touch pets or animals that have come in contact with these plants
+- Touching pets or animals that have come in contact with these plants

-- Handle clothes or objects that have come in contact with these plants
+- Handling clothes or objects that have come in contact with these plants

-- Being around smoke of these plants if they are burned
+- Being around the smoke of these plants if they are burned

 The oils cause a very itchy and red rash.
 It appears within 24 to 72 hours of contact with the oil.
 The rash may look streaked and have oozing blisters.